-There are a group of people within an organisation that are underutilised or should I say not listened to that are the best at assisting a Project Manager with risk identification and they are the detractors, or the people that are what we would call ‘resistant to the change’ that is, or will be, occurring.
+There are a group of people within an organisation that are under utilized with regards risk identification, and they are the detractors.
+The people that are what we would call ‘resistant to the change’ that is, or will be, occurring.

-These people are the best at telling you what shouldn’t be done and why.
+Detractors are the best at telling you what shouldn’t be done and why.
 They have very legitimate reasons for expressing things the way that they do.
-They are usually the people who have been around in the business the longest, seen the things that have worked, and what hasn’t and understand how the people and systems operate in the business.
+Detractors or naysayers are usually the people who have been around in the business the longest.
+They’ve seen the things that have worked, and what hasn’t and understand how the people and systems operate in the business.

 They are also the best ones to test your mitigation strategy with.
 They will be sure to highlight why it won’t work, or perhaps, even why it will.